HL7/fhir-security-label-ds4p/input/pagecontent/background.md

 Security labeling technology is used for enforcing more than just privacy policies expressed as an individual's meaningful choice as afforded by law.
 It is also used to enforce organizational and jurisdictional privacy, security, and business policies primarily to computably determine whether a requester to collect, access, use, disclose or receive information should be permitted to do so and what, if any, security controls are required by senders and receivers such as limitation on workflows/contexts in which the information may be handled, and obligations and prohibitions related to handling the information.

-Security labeling technology also includes risk mitigation techniques to ensure that policy priorities prevail when risks related to security labeling must be averted, such enabling a Clinical Decision Support Systems to alert clinicians about the potential for a patient safety issue related to filtered health information, which the clinician might not have previously had a "need to know".
+Security labeling technology also includes risk mitigation techniques to ensure that policy priorities prevail when risks related to security labeling must be averted, such as enabling a Clinical Decision Support Systems to alert clinicians about the potential for a patient safety issue related to filtered health information, which the clinician might not have previously had a "need to know".

 ### Introduction